 Note

 Status: Allows you to enable or disable this SSO flow.
-You won't be able to enable it if you have not fully configured the flow.
+You can only enable it if you have fully set up the flow.

 -